Identity

 • Observability – Integrated with OpenTelemetry for logging and tracing.

-• Admin – Full access to all resources and administrative capabilities.
+• Admin – Full access to all resources and system-level actions.

-• Viewer – Read-only access to view content without making changes.
+• Viewer – Read-only access; can view data but can’t make changes.

 ❗️